pact-foundation/pact-specification/implementation-guidelines/README.md

 * Remember to not assume at every stage that the request/response bodies are JSON - this will make implementing XML much easier down the track.
 The Ruby library uses differs and diff formatters that are configured based on the content type of the request/response.

+## Implement "diff", not "match?"

+Rather than implementing code the determine whether or not an actual request or response matches an expected request or response, write code that detects the differences between your expected and your actual.
+You can then use this diff to:
+1. Determine if an expected request/response matches an actual request/response by asserting that the diff between two objects is empty.
+2. Display any differences in a user friendly format.

 ## Diff display

 The most user friendly format for displaying a JSON diff that I have found after a year of experimenting is [this](https://github.com/realestate-com-au/pact/blob/master/documentation/configuration.md#unix) one.